The public spaces, exhibitions and programs at the National Museum of African Art are designed to be accessible for visitors with disabilities.

 Wheelchairs are available at the security desk (Independence Avenue entrance) on a first-come, first-served basis.
 Exhibition spaces and public facilities are accessible by elevator.

-To obtain a list of available publications or to request a specific Smithsonian publication for recording, call the Accessibility Program at 202.786.2942 (voice) or 202.786.2414 (TTY).
-The Accessibility Program’s ‘Voices to Access 2000′ project provides audiotapes of Smithsonian publications for use by those who cannot use standard print due to disability.
+To obtain a list of available publications or to request a specific Smithsonian publication for recording, call the Accessibility Program at 202.633.2921 (voice).
+More information about the Smithsonian and accessibility is available here

 Exhibition materials in audiocassette, computer diskette and large-print formats are available on request at the information desk.
 To request a hands-on object gallery tour, call 202.633.4646 (voice) at least two weeks prior to your visit.